p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

       ![](Images/upd-mjv2-19.png)

  1. Run the following command to create a service connector for Cart Service to connect it to Azure Cache for Redis:
+    >Note: You can ignore any warning related to auth.

       ```shell
       az spring connection create redis \